Basics of Internal Audit of Sections(Segments) of Electric Distribution Co.(EDC)

 • Is there any special authorization needed for variation in the terms of a purchase order?

-• Are the copies of purchase order also sent to the accounts department and other store department?
+• Are the copies of purchase orders also sent to the accounts department and other store departments?

 3. Internal Control Questionnaire: This is a comprehensive series of question concerning internal controls.
 This is the most widely used form for collecting information about the existence, operational efficiency of internal control in an organization.
 The auditor may prepare a standard questionnaire to be used with suitable modification in the case of all audit engagements or he may prepare a fresh one for each audit engagement.
 The question should be designed that answer can be provided by a mere ticking of the words, “yes” or “no” or “ not applicable” .Questionnaires are generally favored in case of audit of large enterprises because a considerable amount of time is saved for the auditor by eliminating the need for preparing a program for each engagement.